RoboticAgents/teleop-mapping-navigation/writing/report.md

 ## Team Work

 TODO: Describe the details of your team working strategy, specifically explain how did you complete this work as a team and describe the specific contributions of each team member.

+Our strategy was to work evenly and failry with thoughts of action leading toward our each individual strong suits.